ouro-official/contracts/README.md

 Prices may change between the time of query and the time of transaction confirmation, `minAmountOuro` is to limit the minimum amount of *OURO* willing to receiving in `deposit()` transaction.

-If you want to swap *OURO* at realtime price of the asset, simply set 0 to `minAmountOuro`.
+If you want to mint *OURO* at realtime price of the asset, simply set 0 to `minAmountOuro`.

 Parameters: